Your First Workflow

 “My workflow doesn’t fit these five steps.”

-Every workflow has a trigger, input, processing, review, and action—even if you haven’t named them.
+Every workflow has a trigger, input, AI processing, human review, and action—even if you haven’t named them.
 You already decide when to start, what information to use, what to ask AI for, whether output is acceptable, and what to do with results.
 Making these explicit improves reliability.

 “I don’t want to add more process.”